 Social Science Working Group

 The SCB Social Science Working Group (SSWG) is a global community of conservation scientists and practitioners.
-Established in 2003, the SSWG is dedicated to strengthening conservation social science and its application to conservation practice.
-We create forums and mechanisms for information exchange, promote dialogue and debate, and build social science capacity among conservation practitioners.
+Established in 2003, the SSWG is dedicated to strengthening conservation social science and its application to conservation practice around the globe.
+SSWG is administered by a Board of Directors and Board Committees.
+SSWG catalyzes forums and mechanisms for information exchange, promotes dialogue and debate, shares career opportunities and builds social science capacity among conservation practitioners.

 SSWG welcomes new board members